 The subject property is in the Billings Bridge-Alta Vista neighbourhood of Ottawa, one of the oldest communities in Ottawa.
 It is located south of the Rideau Canal and north of Walkley Road.
 Development in the area consists largely of single storey commercial uses, and apartment buildings, with ground floor commercial and office uses, that were constructed in the 1960's and 70's.
 Bank Street within this area, is characterized as an Arterial Mainstreet as buildings are setback from the street edge, and generally surrounded by surface parking lots.
-Directly across Rideau River to the north, the Arterial Mainstreet designation switches to a Traditional Mainstreet designation, and this island of land between the Riverside Drive loops is an important transition point.
+Directly across Rideau River to the north, the Arterial Mainstreet designation switches to a Traditional Mainstreet designation, and this island of land between the Riverside Drive loops is an important transition point that is on the cusp of redevelopment towards a more vibrant, pedestrian oriented mainstreet context.